Louisiana DOTD planning for more electric cars to be on roadways - NewsBreak

 “We know one of the largest contributors to greenhouse gas emissions is our transportation system,” said Wilson.
 “This is the way of life, this is going to be the evolution of our system and it’s important for Louisiana not to get left behind.”

 The department is accepting public comment on its current draft until Monday, July 18.
-For more information, click here.
+For more information, click here .Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.